 Newly qualified teachers or those with less than 2 years post qualification experience at the time of departure will find that their options are more limited due to school preferences and ministry regulations.
 Those with less experience will find that their salaries and benefits packages are lower, though still lucrative enough to allow you to save a substantial percentage of your salary each year.
 More experienced teachers with a work history of substantive posts versus ‘supply ‘or temporary positions, will find that they can save more than half of what they earn.
 As a general rule, the more popular a place is, the lower on average are the salaries for comparable schools which means that schools in Dubai will probably pay 10 to 30% less than similar schools in Kuwait or Saudi Arabia

-Most countries in the Middle East have visa-related age limits, the upper age limit usually being 60 years of age.
+Most countries in the Middle East have visa-related age limits, the upper age limit usually being 60 years of age and some schools therefore cut off applications at 55 or even 52.
 This makes it very difficult to give serious consideration to teachers who are nearing this age.
 In some countries it is possible to get a visa for someone over 60, but it is almost always more expensive and time consuming for them.
-If you are 55 years old or above, please contact us so we can give you advice on regions that do not have this complication.
+If you are in your 50s or older, you may find your traction in the Middle East is limited for this reason.

 Contracts almost always include return flights, housing either rented for you or heavily subsidised and some form of local medical coverage.
 Housing can be quite expensive, and this is why schools that hire less experienced teachers may only provide shared accommodation.
 Less experienced teachers often find sharing an apartment very beneficial as a result of peer support and establishing a social network.
 Edvectus would recommend it be considered for those regions.
 Due to local regulations and customs, you will always be sharing with someone of your own gender.